The Art of Cookery Made Plain and Easy: Approach

+An example recipe from the book, for trifle, is written as:

 To make a trifle.
 (Note: This recipe first appeared in the 1751 edition, making Glasse the first author to record the use of jelly in trifle.)

 COVER the bottom of your dish or bowl with Naples biscuits broke in pieces, mackeroons broke in halves, and ratafia cakes.
 Just wet them all through with sack, then make a good boiled custard not too thick, and when cold pour it over it, then put a syllabub over that.
 You may garnish it with ratafia cakes, currant jelly, and flowers.